 The Alliance of Girls’ Schools Australiasia & CIRCLE presents:

 May 26, 8:00 am – May 27, 2:00 pm

 Bond University, 14 University Drive, Robina, Queensland 4226 Australia – Location

-Through a range of leadership development sessions this unique two-day program is focused on developing leadership capability and confidence and enabling career progression.
-Designed specifically for educators Empowering Leaders covers essential aspects of effective leadership as well as governance, legal issues and career challenges.
+Through a range of leadership development sessions, this unique two-day program is focused on developing leadership capability, confidence and enabling career progression.
+Designed specifically for educators, the program covers essential aspects of effective leadership as well as governance, legal issues and career challenges.

 Empowering Leaders combines dynamic sessions and development workshops with keynotes, expert panel discussions and networking to address the unique challenges that educators face on their leadership journey.
 Masterclass sessions will be facilitated by CIRCLE – Centre for Innovation, Research, Creativity and Leadership in Education.
 This will be a bespoke masterclass with limited places available.

 About the Facilitator: